LYK-love/LYK-love.github.io/source/_posts/ECS201A-Experimental-Setup.md

 1. [ECS201A Homepage](https://jlpteaching.github.io/comparch/)
 2. [ECS201A Projects(gem5)](https://jlpteaching.github.io/comparch/modules/gem5/assignment0/)

 All the experiments rely on the same python env and a software called `gem5`.

-To set up for the experiments, you must:
+The professor has offered us github codespaces to develop,upon which  you don't need to worry about the setup.
+However, if you prefer to develop on your local machine, to set up for the experiments you must:

 1. Install and config gem5 on your system.
 2. Clone the assignment repo and config it.